Design vs. Implementation

 #1 – Software execution is less secure than software design, but running code has more users.

-It’s possible to attain impressive security through careful design.
+It’s possible to have impressive security through careful design.
 A prominent example in cryptography is the “perfect secrecy”1 of the One-Time Pad (OTP).
 The first OTP appeared in 1882, designed in an era without the codified information theory or cryptanalysis of Claude Shannon and Alan Turing.2 Never the less, its design understood the threats to confidential communications when telegraphs and Morse code carried secrets instead of fiber optics and TCP/IP.
 Sadly, good designs are sometimes forgotten or their importance unrecognized.
 The OTP didn’t gain popular usage until its re-invention in 1917, along with a more rigorous proof of its security.

 Web security has its design successes.
-Prepared statements are a prime example of a programming pattern that should have relegated SQL injection to the CVE graveyard.
-Avoiding it is inexcusable.
-Only devotees of Advanced Persistent Ignorance continue to blithely glue SQL statements together with string concatenation.
-SQL injection is so well-known (at least by hackers) and studied that a venerable tool like sqlmap has been refining exploitation for over six years.
-The X-Frame-Options header is another example of design that could dispatch a whole class of vulnerabilities (i.e. clickjacking).
+Prepared statements are a prime example of a programming pattern that should have relegated SQL injection to ancient CVEs.
+Only devotees of Advanced Persistent Ignorance continue to glue SQL statements together with string concatenation.
+SQL injection is so well-known (at least in appsec) and studied that a venerable tool like sqlmap has been refining exploitation for over six(teen) years.

-Oh how the Internet loves to re-invent vulns.
+Yet the Internet loves to re-invent vulns.
 Whether or not SQL injection is in its death throes, NoSQL injection promises to reanimate its bloated corpse.
 Herbet West would be proud.

 register_globals issues.
-Both PHP and Ruby On Rails are Open Source projects with large communities.
+Both are open source projects with large communities.
 It’s unfair to label the entire group as ignorant of security.
 But the question of priorities has to be considered.
 Do you have a default stance of high or low security?
 Do you have language features whose behavior changes based on configuration settings outside the developer’s control, or that always have predictable behavior?

-Design is how we send whole groups of vulns to the graveyard.
+Secure design should be how we send whole groups of vulns to the graveyard.
 Good security models understand the threats a design counters as well as those it does not.
 Spend too much time on design and the site will never be implemented.
 Spend too much time on piecemeal security and you risk blocking obscure exploits rather than fundamental threats.

 Design your way to a secure concept, code your way to a secure site.
-When vulnerabilities arise determine if they’re due to flaws in the design or mistakes in programming.
-A design that anticipates vulnerabilities (e.g. parameterized queries) should make it easy to fix inevitable bugs.
-Vulnerabilities that surprise developers should lead to design changes that provide more flexibility for resolving the problem.
+When vulns appear determine if they’re due to flaws in the design or mistakes in programming.
+A design that anticipates vulns, like parameterized queries, should be easy to implement and serve the developer’s needs.
+Vulns that surprise developers should lead to design changes that provide more flexibility for resolving the problem.

-As Steven Bellovin notes in his paper, an 1882 codebook contains an amusingly familiar phrase regarding identity questions, “Identity can be established if the party will answer that his or her mother’s maiden name is…“ It seems identity proofs haven’t changed in 130 years! ↩
+As Steven Bellovin notes in his paper, an 1882 codebook contains an amusingly familiar phrase regarding identity questions, “Identity can be established if the party will answer that his or her mother’s maiden name is…“ It seems identity proofs haven’t changed in 140 years! ↩